cheerss/SciPIP/README.md

 ![SciPIP](./assets/pic/demo.png)

-🤗 Try it on the Hugging Face (Coming Soon...
-You can deploy it at your own computer now.)
+🤗 Try it on the Hugging Face: https://huggingface.co/spaces/lihuigu/SciPIP

 ## Updates

 - [x] Idea generation in a GUI enviroment (web app).
 - [x] Idea generation for the NLP and multimodal (partial) field.
-- [ ] Idea generation for the CV field.
+- [x] Idea generation for the CV field.
 - [ ] Idea generation for other fields.
-- [ ] Release the Huggingface demo.
+- [x] Release the Huggingface demo.

 ## Prerequisites